cis399-2017-team/Binary-Boiz/project/project_proposal.md

 ### Goals:
 * Create a new instance for hosting our project server.
-* Create and maintain a webserver which hosts the open source software Paperwork https://github.com/twostairs/paperwork/blob/master/README.md .
+* Create and maintain a web server which hosts the open source software Paperwork https://github.com/twostairs/paperwork/blob/master/README.md .
 * Test if the website is working correctly: creating accounts, creating notes, etc.

-### Testing Methodes:
+### Testing Methods:
 * Go through all the links in the website and make sure that they are working correctly.
-* Go though each task that website provedes, like creating accounts, creating notes, etc., and make sure working correctly.
+* Go though each task that website provides, like creating accounts, creating notes, etc., and make sure working correctly.
-* Check the web server and the database if they are runinng correctly.
+* Check the web server and the database if they are running correctly.

 ### Use:
 * Gives a set of users access to useful software which may help with productivity.